The Python for Loop

 # Code block to be executed for each item

 # This block is indentedfor: The keyword that starts the loop.variable_name: A temporary variable that holds the current item from the iterable in each iteration.
-You can name it anything you like (e.g.,item,num,char).in: The keyword that separates the variable from the iterable.iterable: An object that can be looped over, such as a list, string, tuple, dictionary, or arangeobject.:: The colon that marks the end of the loop declaration.- Indented Block: The code to be executed in each iteration.
+You can name it anything you like (for example:item,num,char).in: The keyword that connects the variable to the collection.iterable: An object that can be looped over, such as a list, string, tuple, dictionary, or arangeobject.:: The colon that marks the end of the loop declaration.- Indented Block: The code to be executed in each iteration.
 Indentation (usually 4 spaces) is how Python knows this code belongs to the loop.

 Iterating Over Different Sequences

 The for loop is incredibly versatile.
-Let’s see how it works with different types of data.
+Let us see how it works with different types of data:

-Often, you don’t have a sequence to loop over, but you want to repeat an action a certain number of times.
+Often, you do not have a sequence to loop over, but you want to repeat an action a certain number of times.
 The range() function is perfect for this.
 It generates a sequence of numbers on the fly.

 Syntax of range()